-- ✓ expected to build on their prior knowledge and understanding - ✓ expected to ask questions about their learning - ✓ given opportunities to engage in active learning - ✓ provided with different approaches used to stimulate pupils and meet their different learning needs - ✓ provided with a variety of high quality & up to date resources that promote equality and celebrate diversity - ✓ expected to use subject specific vocabulary correctly - √ helped to challenge themselves in their learning - ✓ provided with opportunities to apply their skills and knowledge in all their learning.
+- ✓ expected to build on their prior knowledge and understanding. - ✓ expected to ask questions about their learning - ✓ given opportunities to engage in active learning - ✓ provided with different approaches used to stimulate pupils and meet their different learning needs - ✓ provided with a variety of high quality & up to date resources that promote equality and celebrate diversity - ✓ expected to use subject specific vocabulary correctly - ✓ helped to challenge themselves in their learning - ✓ provided with opportunities to apply their skills and knowledge in all their learning

 In the event that a pupil is self-isolating whilst the rest of the bubble are in school: on day one, pupils will access a non-digital approach to remote learning by using a pre-prepared work pack.
 From day two, remote learning will commence with the pupil following the learning taking place in the classroom.
-This learning will be accessed via our online learning platform, ClassDojo.

 In the event that a whole class bubble is isolating or the school is in full lockdown: on day one, pupils will access a non-digital approach to remote learning using a pre-prepared work pack.
 From day two, asynchronous remote learning will commence.
-The teacher will plan, prepare & resource lessons and upload to ClassDojo.
+The teacher will plan & prepare lessons & resources and upload to Class Dojo.
 This is then accessed by the pupil at home at a suitable time to meet the needs of the family.